DOH-JPD2303/LinkageRefImp/README.md

 - Meta model: logistic regression

-The component models each take all the string distances we calculated in the 'feature engineering' section.
+The component models each take all the string distances calculated in the 'feature engineering' section.
 The meta model takes the probabilities from the component models and uses them to produce a final determination.
 Especially for larger pipelines, you will not necessarily want to train a new model at each run of your pipeline.
 Thus, we save our model fit to file and load it for subsequent runs.
-If we ever renamed or deleted the model weights we saved, that would trigger a new round of model training.
+Renaming or deleting the model weights file triggers a new round of model training.

 ```
 # SVM model - train if needed, otherwise load pre-existing